 website to search by name of provider (school), or search by the name of the program in up to five

 counties.
 For a listing of state-approved proprietary schools (private trade schools),

 searchable by name of school, program keyword or county of operation.
 Schools, correspondence schools, flight and vocational schools, apprenticeship and

 training programs, and even overseas schools eligible for VA funding are searchable here.

-The Ohio Department of Natural Resources offers financial help for landowners to preserve wetlands.
+The USDA offers financial help for landowners to preserve wild land.
 For more information, see

 Programs exist for low-income people in Ohio who need financial help in keeping their telephone service.

 Federal programs include Lifeline and Link-Up, and in Ohio Service Connection Assistance is available.

 For more detailed information on qualifications and benefits, see the Ohio Consumer’s Council site.

 Sprint and Alltel/Western Reserve Telephone also offer a plan to reduce local rates for those receiving some form of public assistance.
 For more information on these programs, call 1-(800) 686‐7826.